In this section

 If you go along to the Childrens Court, you can expect to see:

-If you are Aboriginal or Torres Strait Islander, there may be someone from a Recognised Entity.
+If you are Aboriginal or Torres Strait Islander, there may be someone from your community, called an independent entity, or independent person

 The magistrate (or judge) is in charge of the Childrens Court.
 They get the final say and make the decisions about what’s going to happen to you.
 The magistrate will make a decision after looking at all the information and letting everyone have their say, including you (if you want to).

-Child Safety will explain to the court why they are concerned about your safety and wellbeing.
+The Director of Child Protection Litigation (DCPL) will explain to the court why there are concerns (worries) about your safety and wellbeing.
 They will ask the court to make a child protection order to keep you safe.
 They will explain what they think needs to happen to look after you and who will be working on this.

-Your Child Safety Officer (CSO) should find out what you think about their decisions.
-Your CSO is expected to tell the court that information.
+Child Safety works with the DCPL and provides them with information.
+Your child safety officer (CSO) should find out what you think about their decisions.
+Your CSO is expected to tell the DCPL and the court that information.

-Your parents will be asked if they agree or disagree with what Child Safety is saying.
+Your parents will be asked if they agree or disagree with what the DCPL is saying.
 If your parents don’t agree, they can tell the court why they think you should live with them.
-This means explaining why they are both ‘willing’ and ‘able’ to take care of you and keep you safe in their care.
-These arel egal words that your lawyer or your CSO can explain to you.
+This means explaining why they are both ‘able’ and ‘willing’ to take care of you and keep you safe in their care.
+These are legal words that your lawyer or your CSO can explain to you.
+If your parents have a lawyer, their lawyer will speak to the magistrate for them.

-This resource has been developed as part of the Childrens Court Participation Project.
-It is intended to be used with children and young people aged 10 to 17 years by child safety officers, lawyers and youth workers.
+This resource is intended to be used with children and young people aged 10 to 17 years by child safety officers, lawyers and youth workers.